brakmic/miniDevOps/README.md

 # miniDevOps: A DevOps Toolkit Operated within Docker

-`miniDevOps` is a Docker image designed to provide a comprehensive set of DevOps tools and utilities, all within an Alpine Linux environment.
+`miniDevOps` is a Docker image designed to provide a comprehensive set of DevOps tools and utilities, all within a Debian Linux environment.

 ![shell_welcome_msg](./gifs/miniDevOps.gif)